 The National Airports Safeguarding Advisory Group, comprising high-level Commonwealth, State and Territory transport and planning officials was responsible for preparation of the Framework.

 Outcomes from the most recent NASAG meeting can be found here here.

-The National Airports Safeguarding Advisory Group (NASAG) will undertake a review of implementation of the National Airports Safeguarding Framework (NASF).
+In 2019 the National Airports Safeguarding Advisory Group (NASAG) undertook a review of implementation of the National Airports Safeguarding Framework (NASF).

 Land use planning around airports is primarily the responsibility of local governments under guidance from state and territory planning law and policy.
 Effective land use planning is important in minimising incompatible activities which can occur in the vicinity of airports.

 Regulatory and management arrangements for planning around airports are addressed through a range of Commonwealth, State and Territory legislative and regulatory provisions.